Murder of Sagar Sarowar and Meherun Runi: Initial investigation

 Investigators from two different main law enforcement agencies arrived at the crime scene around 11 a.m. on 11 February.
 The investigation fell under the jurisdiction of Bangladesh Police from Tejgaon Thana, a subdistrict of the Dhaka District, but was also being investigated by the intelligence branch of the Rapid Action Battalion.
 The RAB was founded in 2004 as a paramilitary arm of the police.
 Since the couple was well known, the crime scene attracted the attention of those in the upper echelon of Dhaka's law enforcement, as well as politicians.
-Among the law enforcement officials at the couple's apartment were Hassan Mahmood Khandker, who is the inspector general of the Bangladesh Police, and Benajir Ahmed, commissioner of the Dhaka metropolitan police.
+Among the law enforcement officials at the couple's apartment were Hassan Mahmood Khandker, who is the inspector general of the Bangladesh Police, and Benajir Ahmed, commissioner of the Dhaka Metropolitan Police.
 The Dhaka Courier reported that 14 teams were sent to the crime scene.
 Days after the investigation began, journalists from the Crime Reporters Association of Bangladesh reported that the two organisations were working independently from one another.

 A number of politicians and other high-placed individuals visited the crime scene.
 Home Minister Sahara Khatun ordered the Bangladesh Police to arrest the murderers of Sagar and Runi within 48 hours.
 Later, the police told the family that the traffic through the residence had damaged evidence.
 The traffic through the crime scene could have also contaminated the DNA samples that were later discovered in the labs.
-Another Home Minister – Muhiuddin Khan Alamgir, who was appointed in September 2012—said after a year had passed, "Journalists and common people destroyed all the important evidences from the spot before police could reach there."
+Another Home Minister—Muhiuddin Khan Alamgir, who was appointed in September 2012—said after a year had passed, "Journalists and common people destroyed all the important evidences from the spot before police could reach there."

 One of the two security guards was initially detained but was released shortly thereafter, and then he disappeared until his arrest almost one year after the case began.

 The autopsies in the case were conducted at Dhaka Medical College.
 The autopsy revealed that possibly three knives were used during the murder.
 No viscera test was conducted during the autopsy, which was later criticised.
 The bodies were later exhumed for further testing.

-Nowsher Alam Roman, who is Runi's brother represented both families, and he officially filed the couple's murder case with the police over a day after the murder was discovered.
-Officer Rabiul Alam was the assigned to be the lead detective in the case and headed the investigation for the next two months.
+Nowsher Alam Roman, who is Runi's brother, represented both families, and he officially filed the couple's murder case with the police over a day after the murder was discovered.
+Officer Rabiul Alam was assigned to be the lead detective in the case and headed the investigation for the next two months.